markNZed/processism-react-three/storyboard.md

 ## 4.7.
 Scene: Change and Continuity
 ### 4.7.1.
 Objective
-To illustrate how processism acknowledges the constancy of change while also recognizing the presence of patterns of continuity within dynamic systems, emphasizing the impact of the Second Law of Thermodynamics.
+To illustrate how process philosophy acknowledges the constancy of change while also recognizing the presence of patterns of continuity within dynamic systems, emphasizing the impact of the Second Law of Thermodynamics.
 ### 4.7.2.
 Animation
 The animation begins with a sequence of entities arranged in a series, each one interacting with a particle that moves through the system.
 The particle drops into the first entity, which then emits two particle, one that moves to the next entity and the other that exists the system, and so on.
 This chain reaction continues until only a particle exiting the system is visible, illustrating the gradual loss of energy over time.
 ### 4.7.3.
 Narration